rottenberry/Proto.js/README.md

 Objects are being created without `new` keyword.

-Every prototype must implement at least one method - 'init'.
+Every prototype must implement at least one method - 'init()'.
 In this method a new instance gets its properties from the prototype or another prototypes.

-There aren't `hasOwnProperty`, `instanceOf` and other such properties, which would have been inherited from `Object` if these isntances were created as usual objects.
+There aren't `hasOwnProperty`, `instanceOf` and other such properties, which would have been inherited from `Object` in the case instances were created as usual objects.

 Remember: `instanceOf` **won't work**!

 The only one special property of every isntance is `factory` wich is always `null`.
-Also this property is special for prototypes too: it contains methods `init()`, `create()` and `Prototype` (it's just a link to the prototype).
+Also this property is special for prototypes too: it contains methods `init()`, `create()` and `Prototype` (it's just a link to the prototype itself).

 The prototype aren't compatible with functions that are constructors.
 But you still can borrow methods directly if your codebase allows that.